Silent Running: Reception

+Nods and various easter eggs to the film would make their way in numerous genre media, including Ronald D. Moore's 2003 Battlestar Galactica miniseries and Steven Spielberg's 2018 film adaptation Ready Player One.
+As testament to the film's cult status, a screen-matched costume jumpsuit worn by Bruce Dern originating from Douglas Trumbull's personal collection sold for US$40,625 in 2020.
+In Super Mario Odyssey, various steam-powered robots are upkeeping a biome in a wooded area, much like the film.

+The picture won the 1972 Golden Asteroid for best picture at the International Science Fiction Film Festival in Trieste, Italy.

+Joel Hodgson credits Silent Running as being a direct influence on the concept of Mystery Science Theater 3000, with both Silent Running and MST3K featuring a single human aboard a spaceship accompanied only by robot companions.
+MST3K and its Joel Robinson character also occasionally reflected Freeman Lowell (Dern)'s hippie-like nature.

 Adaptation

 A novelization of the film was published by Scholastic Books in 1972.
-It was written by longtime children's book author Harlan Thompson, based on the screen story and screenplay by Cimino, Washburn, and Bochco.
+It was written by longtime children's book author Harlan Thompson, based on the screen story and screenplay by Michael Cimino, Deric Washburn and Steven Bochco.
 It features expanded scenes (in flashback) taking place on Earth.

 Home media

-The film has been released several times on home video by Universal Studios Home Entertainment, beginning with the Betamax "pan and scan" release in 1982, and several VHS releases that followed.
-A DVD was released featuring the film's original 1.85:1 aspect ratio on May 21, 2002.
-A Blu-ray of the film was released on 14 November 2011 by Eureka: a 40th-anniversary release in its Masters of Cinema series, Region B-locked, 1080p, with extensive extras, initially in a steelbook case.
-Another was released by Arrow on 17 November 2020, which is 2K on disc, from a 4K scan of the film, with the same extras plus more.
+The film has been released several times on home video by Universal Pictures Home Entertainment, beginning with the Betamax "pan and scan" release in 1982, and several VHS releases that followed.
+A DVD was released featuring the film's original 1.85:1 aspect ratio, first on March 18, 1998, and then again on May 21, 2002 - this time with various extra features.
+A Blu-ray of the film was released (for Region B) on 14 November 2011 by Eureka for the film's 40th-anniversary, initially in a steelbook case.
+Another was released by Arrow on 17 November 2020, from a 4K scan and 2K restoration of the film, with additional extras.
 Both were released under license from Universal Studios, with transfers approved by director Douglas Trumbull.
 This same approved 4K transfer was used to create a 4K UHD version of the film, again released by Arrow Video in December 2022.